particle-iot/docs/src/content/blurbs/e-series-overview.md

 | Battery Connector | &check; | &nbsp; | Optional |
 | PMIC and Fuel Gauge| &check; | &check; | |

+<sup>1</sup>The built-in Particle SIM card is [free for use](/tutorials/device-cloud/introduction/#free-tier) up to certain limits, no credit card required.